Amplitude SQL: Getting started with Query

 • COUNT($amplitude_id) as Totals (total count of users)

-The SQL syntax will be highlighted to help you distinguish SQL commands from the rest of your query.
+The highlighting of the SQL syntax should help you distinguish SQL commands from the rest of your query.

-In addition, Amplitude SQL supports autocomplete of columns in the table.
-As you type, the query editor will recommend columns to help expedite your typing.
+Amplitude SQL also supports autocomplete of columns in the table.

 Query results

-• Query results displayed in a data table.
+• Query results appear in a data table.

-• A time series chart of the results below the table.
+• A time series chart of the results appears below the table.

 Screen Shot 2019-10-30 at 10.03.11.png

-To customize the time series visualization, there is a set of controls that you can use below the query editor.
-The options available in the visualization controls are the fields that you return in your SQL SELECT statement.
-For example, in the query above, the 3 fields we can visualize are DATE, UNIQUES, and TOTALS.
+Use the set of controls below the query editor to customize the time series visualization.
+Your options include all the fields you return in your SQL SELECT statement.
+For example, in the query above, these are DATE, UNIQUES, and TOTALS.

-• Metric column: Select which field is returned in your SQL SELECT statement to plot it on the Y-axis.
+• Metric column: Select a field returned by your SQL SELECT statement to plot it on the Y-axis.

 Applying group-bys